Overview

 Tips

-- `tr` is simpler in functionality compared to `sed` or `awk`, but it has the advantage of being much faster for character-level transformation tasks.
+') to prevent the shell from interpreting special characters. tris simpler in functionality compared tosedorawk, but it has the advantage of being much faster for character-level transformation tasks.